thunlp/SelectiveMasking/README.md

 ## Download Data

-The datasets can be downloaded from <https://cloud.tsinghua.edu.cn/d/214217e068c543cd8116/>.
+The datasets can be downloaded from this [link](https://drive.google.com/file/d/1dnDQO6kCNOe2iCpDl-xJ4XXRKLXq-5yw/view?usp=sharing).
 The datasets need to be put in `data/datasets`.

 ## Run the Whole Pipeline